 kneat.com's liquidity depends on existing cash reserves, supplemented as necessary by equity and/or debt financings and revenue generated from customers.
-As of March 31, 2018, kneat.com had cash of \$2,060,854 compared to \$3,482,318 as at December 31, 2017. kneat.com's long term debt relates to the loan payable held by Enterprise Ireland which is due on June 27, 2019.
-The working capital balance at March 31, 2018 was \$1,895,604 as compared to \$3,211,433 at December 31, 2017.
-Changes during the period relate primarily to the revenue from customers less the operating and investing costs incurred through the normal course of operations.
+As of June 30, 2018, kneat.com had cash of \$5,887,753 compared to \$3,482,318 as at December 31, 2017. kneat.com's debt relates to the loan payable held by Enterprise Ireland which is due on June 27, 2019.
+The working capital balance at June 30, 2018 was \$4,773,729 as compared to \$3,211,433 at December 31, 2017.
+Changes during the period relate primarily to the brokered private placement described below, revenue collected from customers less the operating and investing costs incurred through the normal course of operations.

-During the three-month period ended March 31, 2018, kneat.com used net cash of \$723,130 to fund operating activities.
-Investing activities focused mainly on development of the intangible asset resulting in net cash outflow from investing activities of \$712,869 for the three-month period ended March 31, 2018.
+During the six-month period ended June 30, 2018, kneat.com used net cash of \$1,736,074 to fund operating activities.
+Investing activities focused mainly on development of the intangible asset resulting in net cash outflow from investing activities of \$1,600,283 for the six-month period ended June 30, 2018.
+In addition, kneat.com raised net funds through financing activities of \$5,646,761 during the six-month period ended June 30, 2018.

-Subsequent to period end, the Company closed a brokered private placement for aggregate gross proceeds of \$6,184,647.
-The gross proceeds raised will be used to expand the Company's sales and marketing function to service its new customers and to further expand the customer pipeline, accelerate the development of the Kneat Gx platform to increase functionality and to fund ongoing operating costs and working capital requirements.
+On April 10, 2018, the Company closed a brokered private placement for aggregate gross proceeds of \$6,184,647.
+The gross proceeds raised are being used to expand the Company's sales and marketing function to service its new customers and to further expand the customer pipeline, accelerate the development of the Kneat Gx platform to increase functionality and to fund ongoing operating costs and working capital requirements.

-kneat.com's business to date has been the development of the Kneat Gx platform which has generated limited revenues. kneat.com has historically relied primarily on funding through the issuance of common shares and debt and the receipt of the research and development tax credits.
+kneat.com's business to date has been the development of the Kneat Gx platform which has generated limited revenues. kneat.com has historically relied primarily on funding through the issuance of common shares and debt and the receipt of the research and development tax credit.